wangziqi2013/wangziqi2013.github.io/_posts/2018-06-02-Hardware-Multithreaded-Transactions.markdown

 VID is within the range.
 S-S lines never respond to cache coherence events, because one of the S-M, S-O or S-E will respond.
 Any attempt to write an S-S line will result in an immediate abort.

+On commit, S-M and S-E lines will become M and E lines.
+S-O and S-S lines will be invalidated, because they either represent obsolete data, or they are copied from an S-M/S-E/S-O line.
+On aborts, speculative states are thrown away while states originally read from the main memory are restored.
+In this regard, S-E lines are restored to E states because that is where they were before the speculation.
+S-M and S-O lines become M lines, if their modification timestamp is zero, which indicates that they are not written by speculative instructions, but by a non-speculative instruction before the loop starts.
+S-S states always go into invalid state.